JackBJ23/Topo-GEN/README.md

 pip install git+https://github.com/JackBJ23/Topo-GEN.git
 ```

-Additionally, we have included in this repository a file to run synthetic experiments (`synthetic_experiments.py`) and a file to test topological regularizers on VAEs (`topovae_experiments.py`).
-To run these tests on Google Colab, do:
+Furthermore, this repository includes additional files for testing and experimentation: `synthetic_experiments.py` to run synthetic experiments with point clouds in 2D to test the functionality of the library, and `synthetic_experiments.py` to test topological regularizers on variational autoencoders (VAEs).
+To run these experiments on Google Colab:
 ```
 !git clone https://github.com/JackBJ23/Topo-GEN.git
 %cd Topo-GEN